Canada–United States relations: Post War of 1812 and mid-19th century

 In the aftermath of the War of 1812, pro-British conservatives led by Anglican Bishop John Strachan took control in Ontario ("Upper Canada") and promoted the Anglican religion as opposed to the more republican Methodist and Baptist churches.
-A small interlocking elite, known as the Family Compact took full political control.
+A small interlocking elite, known as the Family Compact, took full political control.
 Democracy, as practiced in the United States, was ridiculed.
 The policies had the desired effect of deterring immigration from the United States.
-Revolts in favor of democracy in Ontario and Quebec ("Lower Canada") in 1837 were suppressed; many of the leaders fled to the US.
+Revolts in favor of democracy, supported by America, in Ontario and Quebec ("Lower Canada") in 1837 were suppressed; many of the leaders fled to the US.
 The American policy was to largely ignore the rebellions, and indeed ignore Canada generally in favor of the westward expansion of the American Frontier.

 The 1842 Webster–Ashburton Treaty formalized the U.S.–Canada border in Maine, averting the Aroostook War.
 During the Manifest Destiny era, the "Fifty-Four Forty or Fight" agenda called for U.S. annexation of what became Western Canada; the U.S. and Britain instead agreed to a boundary of the 49th parallel.
 As harsher fugitive slave laws were passed, Canada became a destination for slaves escaping on the Underground Railroad.